gufett0/ZK-KYC-DSIG/README.md

 # Master-final-thesis

-Privacy preserving KYC with ZK proof
+Privacy preserving KYC with ZK proof and digital signature.